FAQs: Appointments & Cost

 Where are you located?

-Harvest Medicine currently has four locations where patients may have an in-clinic experience.
-These are located in Calgary Alberta; St. Albert, Alberta; Moncton, New Brunswick and Dartmouth (Cole Harbour), Nova Scotia.
+Harvest Medicine currently has three locations where patients may have an in-clinic experience.
+These are located in Calgary Alberta; St. Albert, Alberta; and Dartmouth (Cole Harbour), Nova Scotia.
 Visit our contact page for additional details about each clinic.
 If you are unable to come and see us in person at one of our clinics, we also offer virtual consultations across Canada, with the exception of Quebec and Saskatchewan, via our HMED Connect app.

 I live far away, do you offer telemedicine?